shanep/cs117-p3-starter/README.md

 it should run over land to achieve the minimum total cost of laying the power line.

+In general we want to solve this problem for given width of the river, distance to the factory, and cost of running power lines over land and water.
+Writing a program to solve this optimization problem allows us to use it in any possible scenario without having to recompute each time by hand 😃.

 ![powerstation](powerstation.png)

 ## Important Links